igorauad/gr-dvbs2rx/docs/usage.md

 - Option `--source` configures the application to read IQ samples from an RTL-SDR interface.
-- Option `--freq` determines the RTL-SDR tuner frequency.
+- Option `--freq` determines the RTL-SDR's tuner frequency.
 - Option `--sym-rate` specifies the symbol rate (also known as baud rate) in symbols per second (or bauds).